acgeospatial/awesome-earthobservation-code/README.md

 - [Xarray](https://github.com/pydata/xarray) - N-D labeled arrays and datasets in Python
 - [Matplotlib colab notebook tutorial](https://colab.research.google.com/github/ageron/handson-ml2/blob/master/tools_matplotlib.ipynb#scrollTo=gG7Fh4EMV2ey) - This notebook demonstrates how to use the matplotlib library to plot beautiful graphs.
 - [PostGIS raster cheatsheet](http://www.postgis.us/downloads/postgis20_raster_cheatsheet.pdf) - Useful tips on rasters in PostGIS

+## A footnote on awesome
+There are many awesome lists relating to 'Geo'.
+I use that term as widely as possible.
+This list is not meant to replace these lists.
+Earth Observation is still <b>way</b> behind the GIS world in terms of audience, reach, number of users etc. Things are changing though, by bringing these links together I hope you can see that there has been so much progress in the last 5 years.
+I do hope these links are helpful espcially to those who are new to Earth Observation, but also to people like me who with several years of experience think they may have seen it all - we haven't and there is still so much to learn.
+Earth Observation is not just an academic 'thing' or a basemap anymore, it forms the basis for a growing and diverse business environment.
+Lets embrace this.

+Finally, I wanted to acknowledge a couple of awesome Earth Observation lists that you may list to check out:

+- [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources
+- [awesome-remote-sensing-papers](https://github.com/sacridini/awesome-remote-sensing-papers) - Selection of remote sensing papers
+- [awesome-Geospatial](https://github.com/sacridini/Awesome-Geospatial) - Long list of geospatial tools and resources

 #### End